suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

 # General process

-1. Identify all the columns that you need in the RESULTS
+1. Identify all the columns that you need in the RESULTS.
-2. Identify all the columns that you need to FILTER BY
+2. Identify all the columns that you need to FILTER BY.
-3. Use those to identify all the tables that will be involved in the query
+3. Use those to identify all the tables that will be involved in the query.
 4. Choose one table to start with, this decision will vary depending on what you are selecting from.
 Realistically you can start with any table, but one that is more "in the middle" of the ERD diagram will be better.